Poland–Vietnam relations: Polish Catholic influence in Vietnam

-Throughout history of their relations, Poland had played, both unofficial and official role, on the growth and buildup of Roman Catholicism in Vietnam; since Roman Catholicism is the major religion in Poland.
-In 17th century, Polish Catholic Jesuit, Wojciech Męciński, visited Vietnam in a tour through Asia, and had documented about Vietnam as the first Polish official record of the country.
+Throughout the history of their relations, Poland has played both an unofficial and official role on the growth and buildup of Roman Catholicism in Vietnam, since Roman Catholicism is the major religion in Poland.
+In the 17th century, Polish Catholic Jesuit, Wojciech Męciński, visited Vietnam in a tour through Asia, and documented his travels in Vietnam as the first Polish official record of the country.